 Wardah Hydra Rose products are formulated using European specialty roses, which are sustainably grown and harvested, and contain Avalanche Rose Oil extract with water-based 72 hours Hydrating Active.

-It uses the micro-encapsulated technology, which has a similar composition to skin-produced Natural Moisturising Factor by binding water at the outer layer of the skin.
+It uses the micro-encapsulated technology, which has a similar composition to the skin-produced Natural Moisturising Factor by binding water at the outer layer of the skin.

 The series consists of five products: The Wardah Hydra Rose Gel-to-Foam Cleanser, Wardah Hydra Rose Petal-infused Toner, Wardah Hydra Rose Micro Gel Serum, Wardah Hydra Rose Dewy Aqua Day Gel, and Moisture Rich Night Gel.